TomJinW/PortfolioNo3/README.md

 - Tilesets, Sprites and artworks of images.
 - Code related to movements of characters and collision detection.
-- Testing and recoring glitches in the game.
+- Testing and recording glitches in the game.
-- Synchornizing the progress of each one of us in the team and code management.
+- Synchronizing the progress of each one of us in the team and code management.

 ## Things from the Internet